PlanBee-dev/ouludevmeetup-presentation/slides.md

 # Tailwind

-For fast styling for wooden eyed developers.
+Fast styling for lazy and wooden eyed developers.

 Use utility classes for styles.

 We used also premade components for common things like cards, navbars etc.

+Does tree shaking to only include what is used in the final CSS output.

 ---
 layout: iframe-right